Bhagyashree-hegde2001/Hello-World/README.md

 # Hello-World
-Just to getting started with github
+Getting started with github

+Hello Humans !!

+Bhagya here,..was just exploring about how the github works ...and this is my first repository ..yay gg:)